Blair1213/KGCNN/README.md

 $ ./ckpt/KGCNN_{dataset_name}_neigh_{neighbor_number}_embed_{embedding_dimension}_depth_{network_layer}_optimizer_adam_lr_{lr}_batch_size_{bz}_epoch_{epoch_num}.hdf5
 ```
 For testing model, just load it and test it on testing dataset.

+### 🌟 Personalize based on your own dataset

+If you want to benchmark KGCNN with your own dataset.
+You are kindly requested to perpare the follwing three files, including approved_example.txt, entity2id.txt, and train2id.txt.

+The approved_example.txt store all DDI samples, including positive samples and negative samples.
+The format is [drug_id, drug_id, rel_id, label].

 ### ⚖️ License

 The code in this package is licensed under the MIT License.